-I am pleased to present the 2014 Annual Report of the Advisory Committee on Animal Feedingstuffs (ACAF) and hope that you find this report and the information it contains useful in finding out more about the work of the Committee..
+It is a pleasure to present the 2015 Annual Report of the Advisory Committee on Animal Feedingstuffs (ACAF) and I do hope that you find this report and the information it contains useful in finding out more about the work of the Committee.

-ACAF had an extremely busy year in 2014, offering expert advice on many diverse and challenging issues with potential impacts on the feed and food chain.
-Our primary aim is ensuring the safety of animal feed and ultimately the effects feed may contribute to animal and public health.
+ACAF had an extremely busy year in 2015, offering expert advice to the Food Standards Agency and UK Agriculture Ministers on many diverse and challenging issues with potential impacts on the feed and food chain.
+Our primary aim is ensuring the safety of animal feed and ultimately the effects feed may contribute to both animal and public health.

-One of the main topics that Members considered was the revision of the ACAF Review of on-farm feeding practices.
-The review was published in 2003 and since then there have been a number of legislative and technical developments, in particular the introduction of EU Regulation 183/2005 on feed hygiene.
-I am grateful to Angela Booth, Tim Riley, David Peers, Edwin Snow, Stephanie Young and Tim Brigstocke for their input into reviewing the Committee's report.
+One of the major topics that Members considered was the revision of the ACAF Review of On-farm Feeding practices.
+The review was first published in 2003 and since then there have been a number of legislative and technical developments, in particular the introduction of EU Regulation 183/2005 on feed hygiene.
+I am grateful to Angela Booth, (who chaired the sub-committee), Tim Riley, David Peers, Edwin Snow, Stephanie Young, Tim Brigstocke and more recently Geoff Brown and Peter Francis for their insightive and learned input into reviewing the Committee's earlier report.

-The Committee also considered horse feed issues.
-Additionally, the Committee has been advised on the European Commission's proposed changes to the existing regulations for organic production and labelling of organic products, and medicated feed and medicinal products.
-On both these issues, the Committee is keen to assist in the negotiations as required.

-ACAF also received a number of expert presentations.
-This was particularly helpful in assisting the Committee to provide balanced evidence-based advice whilst raising Members' technical and specific understanding on a number of key topical issues.
+The Committee has also been advised on the European Commission's proposed changes to the existing legislation on official food and feed controls, medicated feed and medicinal products.
+On both these issues, the Committee is willing and able to assist in the negotiations as required.
+ACAF received several expert presentations in 2015.
+These were particularly helpful in assisting the Committee to provide balanced evidence-based advice whilst raising Members' technical and specific understanding on a number of key topical issues.
 Matters of note included;